Warhammer 40,000: Inquisitor - Martyr

 “My only complaints: I purchased the 'complete edition' and the very first thing that pops up when I launch the game is an advertisement for a DLC I don't have that adds an entire class, and it requires always online even for solo play.”

-“Now they even sell a 'priority assignment' (a handful of generic, not-special missions) as DLC for actual cash, and mind this game has a price tag of 50 bucks for an early alpha (released as a full game) which is technically a mod of another game by those devs, intended and made with minimal dev effort, as a cheap cash grab.”
+“Now they even sell a 'priority assignment' (a handful of generic, not-special missions) as DLC for actual cash, and mind this game has a price tag of 50 bucks for an early alpha (released as a full game) which is technically a mod of another game of those devs, intended and made with minimal dev effort, as a cheap cash grab.”

-- character development34 mentions
+- character development68 mentions

 - 41 % positive mentions

-- 50 % neutral mentions
+- 53 % neutral mentions

 “Character development is great because there are very few permanent choices, so it is very easy to test a build and make changes if you aren't happy with it.”

-“Warhammer 40k is a very immersive storyline and Inquisitor - Martyr provides a tastefully eclectic sampling of the genre.
-Gameplay and graphics are easily adapted to, and character development is an in-depth process, which I like.”
+“Warhammer 40k is a very immersive storyline and Inquisitor Martyr provides a tastefully eclectic sampling of the genre; gameplay and graphics are easily adapted to, and character development is an in-depth process, which I like.”

 “There's a few decision points in the story that impact character development (radical vs puritan) but they don't do much for the story itself.”